Stepsister from Planet Weird is a Disney Channel Original Movie, first aired in 2000.

 - Shout-Out: When Trevor fakes sick, he calls out "Elizabeth, I'm coming to join ya!".
 Cosmo even shouts out "Fred Sanford!
 Excellent!" in response, showing his recognition of Earth pop culture.

 - Testosterone Poisoning: As part of the sabotage, Ariel suggests to her father that Megan's mother wants a "stronger man", and Cosmo starts trying to act like one, including talking like a cowboy and ordering a steak in a pizza restaurant.

 - Trademark Favorite Food: Root beer.
 Upon landing on Earth, Ariel won't eat anything else.
 She only likes soda because it contains carbon dioxide.

 - The Ugly Guy's Hot Daughter: Ariel Cola, though in all fairness, Cosmo's not that ugly.

 - The World Is Just Awesome: Mr. Cola thinks all of Earth is pretty cool.

-- Worthless Yellow Rocks: Ariel complains that packing a bunch of worthless crystals from Zircolon wasn't going to help them on Earth, but Cosmo makes a fortune selling them on eBay and subsequently uses the cash to support the family and buy a collection of odd things to gift to Megan's mother.
+- Worthless Yellow Rocks: Ariel complains that packing a bunch of worthless crystals from Zircolon wasn't going to help them on Earth, but Cosmo makes a fortune selling them on his online business (Cosmo's Diamonds) and subsequently uses the cash to support the family and buy a collection of odd things to gift to Megan's mother.